Wednesday, August 31, 2016

 Bernini's Medusa 1630's

 There were far more than 20 steps up the Cordonata to Capitoline Hill.
-Thankfully, Santa Maria in Aracoeli** was given over to a wedding, so we bypassed those extra steps and found ourselves welcomed to Michelangelo’s redesign project (of the ancient citadel) by giant statues, Castor & Pollux.
-They pointed the way to the Capitoline Museum’s tidy cafĂ© saving us from thirst & hunger….
+Santa Maria in Aracoeli, a 1250 AD church is said to be built on the spot where the Sibyl of Tibur announced the coming of Christ to Augustus.
+Thankfully, it was given over to a private wedding, so we bypassed those extra steps and found ourselves welcomed to Michelangelo’s redesign project (of the ancient citadel) by giant statues, Castor & Pollux.
+They pointed the way to the Capitoline Museum’s tidy cafĂ© saving us from desperate thirst & hunger….

 Then it was back to the Piazza del Campidoglio to take in ‘the most beautiful piazza in Rome” before hitting the Capitoline Museum (the world’s oldest public museum since 1471) with a big” wow” moment in every room.
 (This used up our Roma Pass second and final entrance - on day 1…now we were nervous!)